nhjschulz/cfsm/README.md

 ### CFSM State Transitions

 State transitions are triggered by calling the ```cfsm_transitionTo()``` API function.
-The call can originate either
+The call can originate

 1) from CFSM  usin application to enter a specific state
 2) from inside the state operation handlers